-With just 8 work days between me and the deadline for my state fair project, I woke up this morning ready to get to work on it.
+With just 8 work days between me and the deadline for my state fair project, I woke up this penultimate Monday ready to get to work on it.
 With my breakfast eaten and a cup of coffee nearby, I set myself up in my outdoor office.
 Row 27 had several squares attached to row 26, so the first order of business was to finish attaching the row.

 By mid-morning, all the squares of row 27 were attached to the squares of row 26, and I was chilled to the bone.
 It was time to make more motifs and get myself indoors where the temperature was not as refreshing or bracing as it was outdoors.